andyb3/LRG_Parse/README.md

 **Testing**

 A test suite is available for the program.
-To run a unit test, save the tests.py script and Test_Files folder (+ contents) alongside the LRGparser.py file, and run the tests.py script.
-All files can be downloaded from the github repository: https://github.com/andyb3/LRG_Parse
+The easiest way to run the test suite is to download the complete GitHub repository (https://github.com/andyb3/LRG_Parse) and run the tests.py script. **NOTE:** On Windows the repository should be downloaded as a .zip file and extracted, rather than using git clone.
+(Depending on the way git is configured, the pickle files can become corrupted when using git clone on Windows.)

 The program output has been validated against the genomic coordinates and sequence found in the Ensembl genome browser for the following genes:
 * BRCA1